NateBennett9/UChoose-News1/README.md

 # Project-Mayhem

 <bold> Description.
-“Our application helps people target what news they are interested in while being able to avoid undesriable content.”
+“Our application helps people target what news they are interested in while being able to avoid undesirable content.”

 Motivation.
 “Our initial motivation was to avoid spoilers to sports events and favorite tv shows and stil be able to use the internet to get information.”